PatrykSzymonMlynczak/coinCollector/README.md

 ## Why this version was suspended
 Because Heroku is re-started, and any saved data on the server is removed I wanted to send it to my own Google Drive.
 Unfortunately, to find the file on GDrive its name is not enough.
-You need its Id, which is changing after each re-write data, and that leads to the same problem :
+You need its Id, which is changing after each re-write data, and that leads to the same problem :<br />
-Can't save file id on Heroku because it will be removed.
+Can't save file id on Heroku because it will be removed. <br />
-Besides that this implementation of Google API enforces change Tomcat to Jetty and I think that could be problematic
+Besides that this implementation of Google API enforces change Tomcat to Jetty and I think that could be problematic.

 ## General info